 Virginia works enthusiastically with new and expanding employers that create a high standard of living for Virginians and enhance local and state economies through increased revenue growth.
 Incentives are Virginia's investment in its economic future and a business decision for both the Commonwealth and the company.
 As a result, they must make good fiscal sense for all parties.
 Virginia continues to demonstrate a willingness to invest in those who invest in the Commonwealth.

 Designed to target the needs of the company and the development plans of localities and the state, Virginia offers a variety of performance-based incentives.
 From tax credits to tax exemptions, Virginia continues to demonstrate its willingness to invest in those who invest and reinvest in the Commonwealth.

-The Governor's Opportunity Fund (GOF) is a discretionary incentive available to the Governor to secure a business location or expansion project for Virginia.
+The Commonwealth’s Opportunity Fund (COF), formerly known as the Governor's Opportunity Fund (GOF), is a discretionary incentive available to the Governor to secure a business location or expansion project for Virginia.
 Grants are awarded to localities on a local matching basis with the expectation that the grant will result in a favorable location decision for the Commonwealth.

 The Virginia Investment Partnership (VIP) Grant and the Major Eligible Employer Grant (MEE) are discretionary performance incentives designed to encourage continued capital investment by Virginia companies, resulting in added capacity, modernization, increased productivity, or the creation, development and utilization of advanced technology.

 The Virginia Economic Development Incentive Grant (VEDIG) is a discretionary performance incentive, designed to assist and encourage companies to invest and create new employment opportunities by locating significant headquarters, administrative or service sector operations in Virginia.